dropmark/dropmarker.js/readme.md

 Methods:

 - `setTool(name)`: Changes the active tool.
 Available options are `arrow` (default) and `brush`
+- `setColor(val)`: Sets the color for new paths.
+Can be any valid CSS color value.
 - `resetCanvas`: Clears the canvas to its blank state